-The Events Planning Section is staffed by a Lieutenant, one Sergeant, 10 Police Officers, two Special Events Coordinators and one Sr LEST.
-We are the "triage" for all county and city special events permits.
-We also can initiate State Temporary Occupancy permits for events that fall within their jurisdiction.
+The Events Planning Section is staffed by a Lieutenant, two Sergeants, 10 Police Officers, and three Special Events Coordinators.
+We are an approving party for all county and city special events permits.

 City, County or State ordinances may require a permit for an event.
 Generally, a permit is required for any event that affects or uses the public's right-of-way.
 Our office has a signature block for all City, County and State special events and film permits.
 With the “permit process” generally comes a law enforcement/public safety requirement.
 In these instances, our office is responsible to staff these events.

-Permits range from Outdoor Festivals, Parades, Running, Bicycle and Auto race events, PGA Golf events, NBA, UFC, concerts in hotels, grand openings, foot patrol at local shopping malls, Election Department during primary and general elections, traffic control at major conventions, trade shows, carnivals, high school sporting events, protests and rallies as well as numerous other types of events.
+Permits range from outdoor festivals, parades, running, bicycle and auto race events, sporting events, concerts in hotels, grand openings, traffic control at major conventions, trade shows, as well as numerous other types of events.

-Film permits are required when the filming is on public right-of-way or on private property when the filming has an adverse affect on nearby public right-of-way.
-Over the years the entertainment industry has spent millions of dollars filming in Southern Nevada as we continue to be a popular filming location for TV and motion pictures.
-In fact, several major award-winning motion pictures have been filmed here.
+Film permits are required when the filming is on public right-of-way or on private property when the filming has an adverse effect on nearby public right-of-way.
 Due to the unique characteristics Las Vegas has to offer, many of these films require running shots or stationary sidewalk filming along the "Strip", the “Welcome to Las Vegas” sign or in the downtown Las Vegas area.
 This requires police officer staffing.
 Communication with a location manager or director ensures successful filming with the least amount of disruption to the public.
 Occasionally, a request is made to use our Department logo, equipment, or officers in a film.
 This type of request must be submitted to our Public Information Office for approval.
 They can be contacted at 702-828-4082.
-If you have questions about whether you need to submit for a Film Permit contact the jurisdiction that governs the location of your film shoot.
-Reimbursable Overtime
+If you have questions about whether you need to submit for a film permit contact the jurisdiction that governs the location of your film shoot.

 All requests to the LVMPD Events Planning Section from businesses and citizens for police service on a reimbursable overtime basis must be formally requested in writing.
-These requests must be emailed or faxed to this office.
+These requests must be emailed to this office.
 The Events Planning Section will review the requests and provide officers as appropriate.
-Also, specialized officers such as pickpocket or Gang Unit detectives can be activated on an "overtime basis" for such events as hotel grand openings or major boxing events.
 A Special Event Cost Estimate and Agreement is developed by this office.
 It is then signed by a fiscally responsible person affiliated with the event, prior to scheduling and assigning officers.
 The signature is an acknowledgment of cost and an agreement to pay, which will be paid in advance by wire transfer, cashier's check or money order only.
 No personal, company checks or cash will be accepted.
 You may pay by credit card, however American Express is not accepted.
 In addition, Liability Insurance of at least $1,000,000 is required, listing LVMPD as an additional insured.

 If officers are utilized for your event, the minimum staffing requirements are 2 Police Officers for a minimum of 3 hours each.We do not staff officers in the following situations: